 START HERE with this large and comprehensive list of food resources in the Seattle area.
 Pro tip: Use “Command + F” to search for resources in your neighborhood.

-Follow this link for a map of food resources throughout the Seattle area including free or discounted hot meals, food banks, and student to-go meals.
+The providers indicated on the map below offer a variety of resources, including free or discounted hot meals, food banks, and student to-go meals.

 Seattle Public Schools Lunch Distribution Sites

-This map lists the schools that will be providing free lunch to any Seattle Public Schools students between 11:00am – 1:00pm every weekday beginning March 16, 2020 through the closures.
+This map lists the schools that will be providing free lunch to any Seattle Public Schools students between 11:00am – 1:00pm every weekday.

 Washington Health Plan Finder